Alpha Delta (national): Alpha Phi Omega

-In 1972 the United States passed the Title IX educational amendments, which in effect mandated that single-sex collegiate professional and community service organizations must become coeducational, although social fraternities and sororities, as well as sex-specific youth clubs such the Boy Scouts, were specifically exempt.
-At the time, Alpha Phi Omega was an all-male national service fraternity and it was not clear if the amendment applied to the organization.
+In 1972, the United States passed the Title IX educational amendments, which in effect mandated that single-sex collegiate professional and community service organizations must become coeducational, although social fraternities and sororities, as well as sex-specific youth clubs such as the Boy Scouts, were specifically exempt.
+At the time, Alpha Phi Omega was an all-male national service fraternity, and it was not clear if the amendment applied to the organization.

 At the 1976 national convention of Alpha Phi Omega, the fraternity voted to become coeducational in compliance with these new university rules and regulations.
 Several chapters threatened to disassociate with the organization if they were forced to go coeducational, so a "gentleman's agreement" was made where the national organization would not require existing chapters to admit women as members, but all new chapters to the fraternity would.

 Over the following 30 years, many legislative attempts were made internally within Alpha Phi Omega to clarify national membership standards over a chapter's right to remain single-sex.
 In July 2005, a Board of Directors Resolution was adopted clarifying the National Fraternity's membership policies by mandating coeducational membership.
 The resolution was upheld at the 2006 Alpha Phi Omega National Convention in Louisville, Kentucky.
 Per this resolution, the all-male chapters would be required to comply with the mandate or lose national organizational recognition.

+Alpha Delta

-A meeting was convened by the all-male chapters at a hotel conference room in Louisville, where the Sigma Xi Chapter at the University of Maine, the Zeta Theta chapter of Drexel University, and the Pi Chi chapter of Duquesne University decided to disassociate themselves from the national organization and establish a new fraternity, Alpha Delta National Fraternity.
-This fraternity was later joined with the other all-male chapters, the Psi Delta Chapter at the University of Maine at Machias and the Nu Mu Chapter at the University of Minnesota at Duluth.
+A meeting was convened by the all-male chapters at a hotel conference room in Louisville, where the Sigma Xi chapter at the University of Maine, the Zeta Theta chapter of Drexel University, and the Pi Chi chapter of Duquesne University decided to disassociate themselves from the national organization and establish a new fraternity, Alpha Delta National Fraternity.
+This fraternity was later joined with the other all-male chapters, the Psi Delta chapter at the University of Maine at Machias and the Nu Mu chapter at the University of Minnesota at Duluth.

 The Alpha Delta National Fraternity was officially founded on August 14, 2007, at the Henley Park Hotel in Washington, D.C., with fourteen men representing four of the all-male chapters present.
 The group adopted the Washington Convention Mission Statement, and Alpha Delta was tentatively agreed to be the acting name of the new organization.
 Later conventions on November 17, 2007, in Boston, Massachusetts, and on January 25, 2008, in Philadelphia, Pennsylvania, established the new national organization's ritual, constitution, bylaws, symbolism, colors, and coat of arms.
-Later, the coat of arms was redesigned by Jessica Lewis, a friend of the Zeta Theta Chapter at Drexel University, and subsequently redesigned a second time by Bart Brizee of the Sigma Xi Chapter at the University of Maine.
+Its coat of arms was redesigned by Jessica Lewis, a friend of the Zeta Theta chapter at Drexel University, and subsequently redesigned a second time by Bart Brizee of the Sigma Xi chapter at the University of Maine.